nih-niddk-mbs/StochasticGene.jl/docs/src/cluster_batch_workflows.md

 and `param-stats_*.txt` files when needed, and writes summary CSVs such as `Summary_rna-HCT116_2.csv`.
 The summary includes fitted rates, parameter statistics, model/condition metadata, and observed RNA moments.

+Match `rna_truncation` to the fit.
+If the jobs used `burst=true`, posterior burst-size files are assembled into `burst_*.csv`; if they used `optimize=true`, numerical optimizer files are assembled into `optimized_*.csv`.
+These are fit-time products and are not generated retroactively by `write_dataframes_only`.

+Within `rates_*.txt`, row 1 is the largest-likelihood point encountered by the sampler, followed by posterior mean, posterior median, and last stored sample.
+The independent numerical optimizer result is stored only in `optimized_*.txt`/`optimized_*.csv`.

 For key-based result folders, use the key-specific helper: